 The Orange Park campus had its first class in March 2004 and was formerly known as Florida Metropolitan University.
-It was renamed Everest University in 2007.
+It was renamed Everest University in 2007 and ultimately to Altierus Career College in August of 2017.
 In February 2015, Zenith Education Group purchased the school from Corinthian Colleges, Inc. and transitioned it from a for-profit college into a dynamic nonprofit learning institution.